eth-sc-comp/benchmarks/README.md

 ### Benchmarks

-Benchmarks are defined as solidity contracts containing calls to `assert`.
+Benchmarks are defined as Solidity contracts containing calls to `assert`.
 The tools should take the contract as an input, and declare the contract as either safe or unsafe.

 ```sol